Backstabbed in a Backwater Dungeon: C's Group

 Known as the Level 5000 Flesh Zombie, Kaava is a human with the ability to boost his abilities by eating human flesh.
 It was revealed later on that he was actually created by a master known as Hisomi merging various humans together.

 Media

 Light novels

-Shisui Meikyō began writing the series as a web novel and started publishing the chapters on Shōsetsuka ni Narō on April 17, 2020.
+Written by Shisui Meikyō, the series began as a web novel with its chapters first published on Shōsetsuka ni Narō on April 17, 2020.
 Japanese publisher Hobby Japan acquired the rights for a print release of the series and started publishing the novel under their HJ Novels imprint.
 The light novel, written by Meikyō and illustrated by tef, was published in physical format with the first volume released on May 19, 2021.
-As of October 2025, thirteen volumes have been published.
+As of July 2026, fifteen volumes have been published.

 In July 2022, American publisher J-Novel Club announced to have licensed the novel series for an English-language release.